 Inventories are stated at the lower of cost or market, cost being determined using the first-in, first-out method.
 Elements of cost in inventories generally include raw materials, direct labor, and overhead.
-Cash flows from the sales of inventory are included in cash flows provided by operating activities in our consolidated cash flows statements.
+Cash flows from the sales of inventory are included in cash flows provided by operating activities in our consolidated statements of cash flows.
 Our inventories are comprised primarily of training materials, books, and related accessories, and consisted of the following (in thousands):

-AUGUST 31, 2011 2010
+AUGUST 31, , 2012 2011

-Finished goods \$ 4,158 \$ 4,366
+Finished goods \$ 4,028 \$ 4,158

-Raw materials 143 104
+Raw materials 133 143

-\$ 4,301 \$ 4,470
+\$ 4,161 \$ 4,301